 Accommodation in Langtang Valley Trek

-Trekking grade of Langtang Valley Trek
+Trekking grade for the Langtang Valley Trek

-Itinerary for Langtang Valley Trek
+Here are the trekking Grades for the Langtang Valley Trek

 Langtang Valley Trek can be done from a few different places, but the more convenient and preferred trail is given below.
 The landscape, terrain, people, culture, and everything look so different from Kathmandu.
 Dense rhododendron forests, wide-range valleys, diverse terrain, waterfalls, and rivers are the major attractions on the way.
 Here is the most popular itinerary for the Langtang Valley Trek: